siewyeng/SinglishERG/README.md

 * there are gold trees at `../tsdb/gold/singlish`

 In the github repository these are all local (ignore the `../`).

+### Features
+The following are the current features added into SinglishERG:
+* Optional copula
+  * For adjectives e.g., `He very good` by allowing sentences to be headed by adjectives and extending VFORM to adjectives
+  * In progressive verb phrases e.g., `They swimming` by allowing prp in Subject Head Main Clause Rule
+* Aspect marking with "already" and "ever" e.g., `She eat already`
+* Flexible verb agreement with verbs in base form e.g., `He always go there`
+* Flexible number for nouns in base form e.g., `I want to use computer.` by introducing unspecified bare NP rule
+* Particles with 4 levels of hierarchy e.g., `It’s like that làh háh` by adding hierarchy to sentences
+* One as a relative pronoun e.g., `The cake I always buy one no more already.`
+* One as nominaliser e.g., `The computer I buy one.`
+* One with a possessive meaning e.g., `That is Kim one`

 ### Data
 Data was extracted from examples on Wiktionary pages with words that were marked to be Singlish.
 It includes also the other non-Singlish definitions and usages of the words.
 The example sentences include some that are offensive and racist but they not taken out as it reflects how this variety is used.